“How Will You Measure Your Life?” by Clayton M. Christensen is one of my new favorite books.

 It’s easier to hold to your principles 100 percent of the time than it is to hold to them 98 percent of the time.

-I consider this book one of my all-time favorites.
+I consider the book “How will you measure your life?” one of my all-time favorites.
 I hope to come back to these notes and remind myself of the key learnings.

 “Management is among the most noble of professions if it’s practiced well.”